 Since solo ads are targeted advertisements, the subscriber is looking for solutions.

-- Make sure you are selling something interested
+Make sure you are selling something interesting

-- Offer irresistible discounts, etc.,
+Offer irresistible discounts, etc..

 Capture email address